scorpiodiagrams/fdg/wiki/chapter003.md

 \end{equation}$$
 with the definitions $f = \mathsf{f} \circ \chi^{-1}$ and $x = \chi(\mathsf{m})$.
 The function $b$ is the coefficient function for the vector field $\mathsf{v}$.
 It provides a scale factor for the component in each coordinate direction.
 However, $v$ is the coordinate representation of the vector field $\mathsf{v}$ in that it takes directional derivatives of coordinate representations of manifold functions.

-Given a vector field ~v~ and a coordinate system coordsys we can construct the coordinate representation of the vector field.#Footnote(3)
+Given a vector field #Code(v) and a coordinate system coordsys we can construct the coordinate representation of the vector field.#Footnote(3)
 ```Scheme
 (define (coordinatize v coordsys)
  (define ((coordinatized-v f) x)